genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/004_grid-tabulator/docs/api/grid-tabulator.actionsmenuformatterparams.md

 Parameters for the actions menu formatter

-`actions`<!-- -->: The array of actions to display in the menu.
+`actions`: The array of actions to display in the menu.

-`prefix`<!-- -->: The prefix to use for the actions-menu element, e.g., 'foundation', 'zero', 'rapid'.
+`prefix`: The prefix to use for the actions-menu element, e.g., 'foundation', 'zero', 'rapid'.

-`menuName`<!-- -->: Custom name for the menu button (if not set, will use foundation: '⋮' or other: '+')
+`menuName`: Custom name for the menu button (if not set, will use foundation: '⋮' or other: '+')

-`isVertical`<!-- -->: Optional flag to display the menu vertically.
+`isVertical`: Optional flag to display the menu vertically.
 Default is false.

-`buttonAppearance`<!-- -->: Optional appearance for the button that opens the menu.
+`buttonAppearance`: Optional appearance for the button that opens the menu.

-`dataTestId`<!-- -->: Data test ID for testing
+`dataTestId`: Data test ID for testing

 **Signature:**